Nasdanika/server-side-java-development-for-innovators/chapter-1-user-stories/README.md

 ##### State hierarchy

-This diagram/view represents views as objects with scenarios which can be initiated from states are fields.
+This diagram/view represents states as objects with scenarios which can be initiated from states are fields.
 Sub-states are connected to super-states with the generalization/inheritance connection:

 ![catalog-state-hierarchy-diagram](catalog-state-hierarchy-diagram.png)